hwayne/learntla-v2/docs/beginner/constants.rst

 .. image:: img/symmetry_set.png

 .. index::
-  pair: Model values; symmetry sets
+  pair: model value; symmetry sets

 "Symmetry set" is a special TLC optimization.
 By making ``S`` a symmetry set, the number of states drops to only 715.
 Symmetry sets are a very powerful optimization technique!